sidimansourjs/restify-server-manager/README.md

  Makes use of Restify `after` event on each route to allow easy configuration for functional monitoring and Audit

- Can set up formatters, heartbeat route, logging, ... and some other features!

 ## Install
 ```